-With a little knowledge and care, however, it is possible to keep your hair looking its best – no matter what color it is.
+However, with a little knowledge and care, it is possible to keep your hair looking its best – no matter what color it is.

-Today, we’ll explore some of the most common reasons why hair changes color, as well as how to prevent or protect your hair from unwanted color changes.
+Today, we’ll explore some of the most common reasons why hair changes color and how to prevent or protect your hair from unwanted color changes.

 #1 Natural Causes of Hair Color Change

 As we age, our hair naturally begins to lose its pigment.
-This is why most people’s hair turns gray or white as they get older.
-While there is no way to completely prevent this type of color change, there are products and treatments available that can help slow down the process and minimize the appearance of graying hair.
+This is why most people’s hair turns gray or white as they age.
+While there is no way to completely prevent this type of color change, products, and treatments can help slow down the process and minimize the appearance of graying hair.

 Hormonal changes can also cause hair to change color.
 Pregnancy, menopause, and thyroid conditions can all lead to temporary or permanent changes in hair color.
 If you are experiencing any of these changes and notice a change in your hair color, be sure to talk to your doctor or a licensed cosmetologist.

 What you eat can also affect the color of your hair.
 For example, a deficiency in iron can cause your hair to become lighter or whiter.
 If you are concerned about your diet affecting your hair color, speak with a doctor or nutritionist.

 Certain medical treatments can also cause hair to change color.
 Chemotherapy and radiation therapy, for example, can lead to temporary or permanent changes in hair color.
 If you are undergoing any type of medical treatment, be sure to ask your doctor about possible side effects, including changes in hair color.

 Exposure to the sun can also cause hair to change color.
 UV rays can damage the hair follicles and lead to a loss of pigment.
 This is why people who spend a lot of time in the sun may notice their hair turning lighter or even redder over time.